RobKnop/PodNet/README.md

 2. Activity Feed - Shows all the recent activity (mostly posts) of the accounts that they are following.
 3. New Post - Allows user to share podcasts
 4. Search - Searches archive for posts/podcasts
-5. Follower list (all podcast form people you are following, kind of subcription list)
+5. Follower list (all podcast form people you are following, kind of subscription list)
 6. Profile<br />
   a.
 Image (?)
   b. real name Name
   c. unique network name
-  d. own podast
+  d. own podcast
   e. who he self follow (Number)
-  f. adding opiton to own follower list
+  f. adding option to own follower list
   g. number of followers
-  h. who is followin him (?)
+  h. who is following him (?)
   i.
 Location (?)
   j. own website (?)
   functionality:
   a.
 Able to edit what the user's profile looks like (with preview?)<br />
   b.
 Able to edit previous posts(?)<br />
 7. Upload Podcast
-8. Add new follower/podcast with recommanditon for exploring new podcaster
+8. Add new follower/podcast with recommendations for exploring new podcaster

 ####UI-Elements
 1. Menu (Located and can be accessed by almost all pages)<br />